 First dose through day 42 of last participant in each dose level

-Time Frame: Through study completion, Up to 5 years
+Time Frame: Through study completion, up to 5 years

 Dose Expansion Phase - mCRPC cohort

-Through study completion, Up to 5 years
+Through study completion, up to 5 years

-ORR per Response Evaluation Criteria in Solid Tumors (RECIST) 1.1 criteria
+Objective Response Rate (ORR) per Response Evaluation Criteria in Solid Tumors (RECIST) 1.1 criteria

-Time Frame: Through study completion, Up to 5 years
+Time Frame: Through study completion, up to 5 years

 Dose Expansion Phase - ccRCC cohort

-Through study completion, Up to 5 years
+Through study completion, up to 5 years

 Secondary Outcome Measures